RandomLab/wiki.ourwriting.tools.backup/WS_Day1/sharing-experiences.md

 - no rules for being polite in video calls
 - all in the same boat
 - solving softwares issues with google
-- mix private and public situations
+- mix private and public make weird situations

 > Best
 {.is-success}